-Students are responsible for paying the fees below.
-All fees are paid in Croatia.
-The RIT Croatia study abroad specialist will assist you with all of the payment processing.
-Please note that you will be paying these fees in Croatia up to several months after your arrival so make sure you budget appropriately in order to have enough funds available for these costs.
-For an up-to-date USD to Kuna conversion, please visit http://www.oanda.com.
+Students are responsible for paying the temporary stay fees.
+Application fees are paid in Croatia.
+You should budget approximately $100 USD.
+Please note that you will be paying these fees in Croatia up to several months after your arrival so make sure you budget appropriately to have enough funds for these costs.

 How long does it take to receive temporary stay in Croatia approval?

 The application review process can last anywhere from 4 - 6 weeks.
 Students who do not require a travel visa for entry into Croatia (USA, Canada, EU, Australia, New Zealand) will be able to enter the country with a valid passport.